anan44/it-starts-with-clojure/materials/3-first-project/4-testing-in-clojure.md

 Currently we have quite a bit of our business logic just inside the main function.
 The easiest way to get more of this code tested is to write more of the logic into pure functions.

-Let's get back to the our main function and take a good lok at it:
+Let's get back to the our main function and take a good look at it:

 ```clojure
 (defn -main